chengfx/neural-networks-and-deep-learning-for-python3/README.md

 So choose the version which is suitable for your computer and the interpreter of python.

+##Modifying code samples for python 3.x
+Now we could make some changes for code samples in order to run our code samplesthrough python 3.x interpreter after some fundamental packages has been installed.
+The differences between files for python 2.x and python 3.0 will be listed below and some descriptions have been added for this changes.

+###[mnist_loader.py][8]

 [1]: http://neuralnetworksanddeeplearning.com/
 [2]: https://github.com/mnielsen/neural-networks-and-deep-learning
 [3]: https://www.python.org/downloads/